Range Map

 See Also

-• Cessna Skylane 182 – the in-line step-up: 230 hp, higher useful load, higher ceiling, materially more capable cross-country platform.
+• Cessna Skylane 182 – the in-line step-up: 230 hp, higher useful load, higher ceiling, a materially more capable cross-country platform.
 Compare

 • Piper Cherokee Warrior II – the low-wing fixed-gear class competitor: similar power and mission, opposite handling and visibility character.
 Compare